 Nor does the sneakiness end there.

 In an fauxpology she sent to my mother, she brought up the issue of having blessed our relationship at Grace.
 That was a positive experience, but she also knew that, for various reasons, Mom was not invited.
 It therefore would seem that, at a minimum, she’d want to be careful about bringing the issue up.
 Yet when I sent her an email confronting her on the issue, she chose not to respond.
-Typical TEC response.
+Typical TEC.

 It’s also worth noting that her husband Kirk sent an email threatening Mike’s job.
 Later, he tried to say that’s not what he meant, but you can read the email and reach your own conclusions.

-Bottom line, any priest willing to go around telling others that you can’t be trusted with money who does not have the integrity to say that to your face is a priest you should avoid at all costs and is total trash.
+Bottom line, any priest willing to go around telling others that you can’t be trusted with money who does not have the integrity to say that to your face is a jackass, total trash, and a priest you should avoid at all costs.
+Leslie would do all involved a favor by resigning holy orders and making herself scarce.